mmkuang/grayclhn.github.io/102/index.md

 ### Information and advice

-* [Complete guide to getting into and economics PhD program](http://qz.com/116081/the-complete-guide-to-getting-into-an-economics-phd-program/), for students who think that a lifetime of economics might be fun, written by [Miles Kimball](http://blog.supplysideliberal.com/)
+* [Complete guide to getting into an economics PhD program](http://qz.com/116081/the-complete-guide-to-getting-into-an-economics-phd-program/), for students who think that a lifetime of economics might be fun, written by [Miles Kimball](http://blog.supplysideliberal.com/)